Skip to main content

 File — Box: 2, Folder: 49

-Identifier: Manuscript UA00059
+Identifier: MANUSCRIPT UA00059

 Scope and Contents Contains a speech given to the Friends of He'eia State Park regarding the elements that shaped Native Hawaiian attitudes toward their environment and relations with one another, as well as information on Kukuiokane Heiau.
 Also incorporates three additional speeches by Marion Kelly about a personal anecdote from the Kāneʻohe region, the ahupuaʻa lifestyle, and the restoration of Heʻeia Fishpond.
 Consists of an agenda of the Heʻeia Ahupuaʻa community forum, and email receipts with the Friends...